JohnnyHopp/PaDiM-EfficientNetV2/README.md

-# PaDiM-EfficientNet_NS and PaDiM-EfficientNetV2
+# PaDiM-EfficientNetV2

-EfficentNet_NS outperforms both R18-Rd100 and WR50-Rd550 from original implementation on image-level ROCAUC significantly!!!
+Both PaDiM-EfficientNetV2 and PaDiM-EfficentNet_NS outperform PaDiM-WR50-Rd550 from original implementation on image-level ROCAUC significantly by over **2%** !!!

 ## Features

-* The current SOTA from EfficentNet family, EfficentNet_NS(Noisy Student) and EfficientNetV2, are used as the feature extractor
+* The current SOTA from EfficentNet family, EfficientNetV2 and EfficentNet_NS(Noisy Student), are used as the feature extractor
 * The cov_inv instead of cov is saved to speed up the calculation of mahalanobis distance
 * Optimize both torch and numpy methods to calculate mahalanobis distance
 * Save train params, mean and cov_inv, in hdf5 format instead of pickle in case of OOM issue when memory is limited